Strength and Sunshine

 Haha, yea!
 Powerwalking is my normal walking!
 I am such a fast walker!
 Slow runner, fast walker!

-27. Carrie says
+Carrie

 I love this!
 Thank you!
 I’m a slow runner, and often times…wait for it…a walker! (talk about stigma!!) 🙂 The elite runners are in a league of their own, but we slow runners also have our tribe!
 Embrace the slow!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 We are STILL out there!
 It’s fine to take walking breaks too!
 You are a runner if you want to be and only you can say otherwise!
 XOXO

-28. Sam @ PancakeWarriors says
+Sam @ PancakeWarriors

 This made me smile!
 I’m not much faster but I’ve been slowly improving.
 My first year running all I wanted to do was get to the mile mark, I didn’t care about time.
 When I started training for my half marathon I got my time down to about 9:45ish and now I can do HIIT miles at like 8 minutes.
 But I feel like I”m dying the entire time, not running.
 And for me running is where I clear my head not race a clock!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Yea!
 Since I only run once a week, I can’t handle speed.
 I’ll just savor the (painful) miles!
 I don’t care how long it takes!
 I’d rather be out there for longer in the fresh air!

-29. Dana says
+Dana

 Whether you are “fast”or “slow”, I agree – you are a runner!
 I loved running – it was my “therapy” until I pulled my back out.

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 O no 🙁 Was it a running injury?

-30. francesca says
+francesca

 Fast or slow…runners are my favorite people!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 A runner is a special breed 😉

-31. Jaime says
+Jaime

 I’m a slow “runner”. =) Really, I don’t run much at all.
 I like to take walks with my daughter, sometimes fast walks.
 My only race was a 5k last year where my family just walked, and we made it in under an hour!
 Lol.

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Hey, you’re still moving your legs and that is a blessing and beautiful thing!

-32. Michele @ paleorunningmomma says
+Michele @ paleorunningmomma

 Ahh speed is so relative!
 I have been a slow and fast runner and everywhere in between in my 10 years of running.
 In those 10 years though, running mostly feels the same no matter what my current speed is!
 I didn’t think about speed at all until 3 years ago actually when I started racing.
 If you’re out there running, it’s more about the effort you’re putting out rather than the numbers.
 There are ways to train to increase speed and train endurance, but none of that is “mandatory” to be a runner 🙂

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Exactly!
 There are no mandatories!
 Just get out there!
 Anyone can do it!
 And everyone who does is a…..badass 😉

-33. Katie @Mom to Mom Nutrition says
+Katie @Mom to Mom Nutrition

 I’m not trying to win the race, I just want to get out there and feel the pavement on my feet!!
 So yes, I am a slow runner.
 But I’m working on my speed 😉 Loved this post!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 I’m NOT working on my speed, I’m just loving the pavement under my feet still! 😉

-34. Jenn Stanley says
+Jenn Stanley

 Great post!
 It’s important to keep in mind that EVERY body is different and power to anyone who is out there doing something amazing for their body and mind!
 Keep up the great work!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Exactly!
 With all forms of fitness, really!
 But running is something so jarring and intense, you should go the pace you NEED!

-35. Elizabeth @ Enjoy Every Bite says
+Elizabeth @ Enjoy Every Bite

 This makes me feel good!!
 I’m such a slow runner.
 My first mile is ALWAYS my slowest because it takes my body a while to get going haha.
 Haven’t run in a while so this is motivating me!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Just get out there and hit the pavement!
 Let you’re legs take you no matter how slow or fast you end up going!
 XOXO

-36. Leah M @ love me, feed me says
+Leah M @ love me, feed me

 I love this post!
 I am definitely a slow runner, but I try my best to not let it get to me when I’m running.

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Don’t let it phase you!
 You’re running!
 That’s what matters!
 You are going the distance!
 XOXO

-37. Angela Tolsma says
+Angela Tolsma

 love this post!
 It’s great to be reminded that you don’t need to be a speed demon to run!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Yes!
 That is exactly it!

-38. abby - www.littlecityadventures.com says
+abby - www.littlecityadventures.com

 Yes!
 I have always been a slow runner, even when I was in shape.
 I HATE gym class in high school because undoubtedly my gym class consisted of ten athletes and me and my four non-athletic friends.
 It was aweful.

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Thankfully I got out of running all through my school years due to my asthma!
 So those unfair graded TIMED runs were a no-go for me!

-39. Lisa @ RunWiki says
+Lisa @ RunWiki

 I can so relate!
 Even though I have a different number than you, I still feel slow when I compare to the people around me.
-I said two key words, “number,” and “compare.”
+I said two key words, "number," and "compare."
 Number is all relative and comparison is the thief of joy.
-It’s not about the numbers, but the effort you put in– in running no matter what your speed, it’s hard!
+It's not about the numbers, but the effort you put in-- in running no matter what your speed, it's hard!

-• Rebecca @ Strength and Sunshine says
+Rebecca @ Strength and Sunshine

 Right!
 Running is what you make it!
 As long as you do it, you’re awesome and you’re a RUNNER!

-40. Linda @ Veganosity says
+Linda @ Veganosity

 This is a great post Rebecca.
 I totally agree that we need to listen to our bodies and keep a pace that’s good for us for that day.
 Sometimes I run an 8 minute mile and other days it’s a 10, I just go with what my legs tell me they feel like doing.